Jesson-Wei/Jesson-Wei.github.io/_pages/about.md

 ---
 permalink: /
-title: "Welcome to Rongzhe Wei's Personal Website"
+title: "Welcome to Rongzhe Wei (魏容哲)'s Personal Website"
 author_profile: true
 redirect_from:
   - /about/